Jojotheamazing/esp32-console/README.md

 This is an ESP32 S3 handheld console with many features and a sick look.
 The most awsome part?
 You can build your own game with its simple lua API the capabilities are endless!!
 Too bored to make your own game?
-Good news this console can also emulate NES games :D Using an ESP32 S3 as the main brain of the console unlocks many possibilities the fast proccesing power will deliver enought performance for any (optimazed) lua game.
+Good news this console can also emulate NES games :D Using an ESP32 S3 as the main brain of the console unlocks many possibilities the fast proccesing power will deliver enough performance for any (optimazed) lua game.

 ---

-# ✨ Features
+# ✨🏗️ Hardware features

 ## 📳 Haptics
 - 2 Vibration motors one in each side with dynamic setup